technyon/nuki_hub/README.md

 - Access level:
 - Query interval keypad (Only available when a Keypad is detected):
 - Enable keypad control via MQTT (Only available when a Keypad is detected):
-- Number of retries if command failed:
+- Number of retries if command failed: Set to a positive integer to define the amount of times the Nuki Hub retries sending commands to the Nuki Lock or Opener when commands are not acknowledged by the device, default 3.
-- Delay between retries:
+- Delay between retries: Set to the amount of milliseconds the Nuki Hub waits between resending not acknowledged commands, default 100.
-- Publish auth data:
+- Publish auth data: Enable to publish authorization date to the MQTT topic lock/log.
+Requires the Nuki security code / PIN to be set, see "Nuki Lock PIN / Nuki Opener PIN" below.
-- Nuki Bridge is running alongside Nuki Hub:
+- Nuki Bridge is running alongside Nuki Hub: Enable to allow Nuki Hub to co-exist with a Nuki Bridge by registering Nuki Hub as an (smartphone) app instead of a bridge.
+Changing this setting will require re-pairing.
+Enabling this setting is strongly discouraged as described in the "Pairing with a Nuki Lock or Opener" section of this README
-- Presence detection timeout:
+- Presence detection timeout: Set to a positive integer to set the amount of seconds between updates to the presence/devices MQTT topic with the list of detected bluetooth devices, set to -1 to disable presence detection, default 60.
-- Restart if bluetooth beacons not received:
+- Restart if bluetooth beacons not received: Set to a positive integer to restart the Nuki Hub after the set amount of seconds has passed without receiving a bluetooth beacon from the Nuki device, set to -1 to disable, default 60.
+Because the bluetooth stack of the ESP32 can silently fail it is not recommended to disable this setting.

 ### Credentials